- Hand Fans

 The area that concerns us and Chiang Mai's oiled umbrellas was dominated mainly by three major kingdoms, the Ayutthaya kingdom (south), the Lan Na kingdom (middle) and the Bamar (Burmese) Toungoo kingdom (12) (northwest).
 Similar to Europe of this era, the period was dominated by elite intrigue, frequent wars, occupations, and constant redrawing of borders and allegiance maps.

-The historic Kingdom of Lan Na – in original language "Land of a Million Rice Fields" – existed from the 13th to the 18th century and at its peak covered northern Thailand, parts of Burma, northern Laos, Sipsongpanna in southern China, and exacted tribute from regions in modern day northern Vietnam.
+The historic Kingdom of Lan Na – in original language "Land of a Million Rice Fields" – existed from the 13th to the 18th century and at its peak covered northern Thailand, parts of Burma, northern Laos, Sipsongpanna (Xishuangbanna) in southern China, and exacted tribute from regions in modern day northern Vietnam.
 Its political and cultural capital was the fortified citadel Chiang Mai.
 Today this is Chiang Mai's old city within the moat (13).

 Lan Na's woes started about three hundred years after it was established and enjoyed high bloom.
 After failing in its invasion of Ayutthaya in 1545, Ayutthaya counter-attacked and took Lan Na the following year, and made it a tributary state.
 As Lan Na leadership weakened, neighboring Toungoo king Bayinnaung (14) saw his chance and invaded Lan Na just 12 years later.
 It became a Burmese tributary state, with payments and labor provision to the Burmese.
 For the next 200 years Lan Na was caught in 20 major wars between the Burmese and Ayutthaya/Siam (15).
 This ended when Siam-backed neighboring chiefs recaptured Chiang Mai in 1775.